ChristianHardin/Group1_ITSC-3155/README.md

 3. Goal-setting and motivation: Allow users to set goals as well as display their progress twoards those goals as well as provide reminders and motivation

 ## Problem Statement:
-Have you seen americas obeasity rate, we are the cure
+Many people are overweight and cannot find time for proper execise into their lives.
+By using a fitness tracker to track their execises they can quickly see how they are improving and learn what they need to do.
+To combat America's obesity issue we need to use technology to fit it into our busy schedules.

 ## Target Audience:
 The target audience for our application is anyone interested in monitoring and improving their physical health, including but not limited to Fitness enthusiasts, Beginners, and those seeking to loose weight.

 ## Requirements:
-Ability to create an account, log in and out of it.
+Create an account, log in and out of it.
 It must be able to save your data.

-Ability to receive records about health related fields and save them.
-Also must be able to calculate statistics based on input data
+Receive records about health related fields and save them.
+Users will be able to create a workout and record data about it such ashow long they worked, the intesity and the kind of exercise.
+They will also be able to enter other importsant health statistics such as weight, age, and height.

+Calculate statistics based on input data.
+The system will store each workout in an SQL table and keep track of the user's health data.
+It will total up distance, time and calories burned.
+It will also find avergaes and use the data to detemrine in what kind of health the user is in.

+Display user's health data and statistics in a clean visual way.

-Ability to generate workout routines based on data and requests.
+Generate workout routines based on data and requests.
+The system will be able to use the data the user

 ## Software Architecture:

 ## Technology Stack:
+Angular
+SQL

 ## Team Members:
 1. Christan Hardin - Scrum Master
-2. Tristan Elsener - SQL God
+2. Tristan Elsener - Dev Team
+3. Robert Salmon - Project Owner
+4. Jeff Meendering - Dev Team
+5. Dylan Sperry - Dev Team